kikuomax/spray-jwt/README.md

 	dependentLibraries += "com.github.kikuomax" %% "spray-jwt" % "0.0.1-SNAPSHOT"

-Currently, only a library for Scala version 2.11.x is provided.
+Binaries for Scala 2.10.x and 2.11.x are provided.

 Example
 =======